exactlyallan/AI-Apotropaics/README.md

 ## How to Recognize AI Generated Faces (2018)
 https://medium.com/@kcimc/how-to-recognize-fake-ai-generated-images-4d1f6f9a2842 | Kyle McDonald on things to look for in generated images.

+## Fawkes: Protecting Personal Privacy against Unauthorized Deep Learning Models
+http://sandlab.cs.uchicago.edu/fawkes/ | The SAND Lab at University of Chicago developed Fawkes to take personal images and makes tiny, pixel-level changes that are invisible to the human eye, in a process we call image cloaking, but make them unsuitable for image recognition.